Civic Awards 2019 is now launched and nominations can be made by using the online form or downloading the nomination form.

 The Civic Awards aims to promote better design in buildings and development of land in Newcastle-under-Lyme and to recognise their contribution to improving the borough.
+The Council and the Civic Society are working together with the community to promote the importance of places and good design.

 - Quality workmanship